8r14z/coding-interview-prep/README.md

 DP = shortest paths in some DAG

 #### 5 easy steps
-1. define subproblems -> # problems
+1. define subproblems, then count # problems
-2. guess -> # choices for a subproblem, number of ways to solve a subproblem
+2. guess how to solve and count # choices for a subproblem, number of ways to solve a subproblem
 3. relate subproblem solutions -> recurrence/formula of DP, how to connect those problems together. \
 Calculate time/subproblem. \
 min/max of choices + work of current
-4. recurse & memorize OR DP table bottom-up -> subproblem recurrence is acyclic/topological order.
+4. recurse & memorize (subproblem recurrence is acyclic) OR DP table bottom-up (topological order)
 5. solve original problem.
 May/May not need extra cost \
 The solution is first or last element -> O(1) \
 The solution is comparing multiple subproblems -> interate to find. i.e min/max -> O(n)